-Cash used in investing activities during 2017 was \$23,390, compared to \$25,023 and \$11,899 used during 2016 and 2015, respectively.
-The cash used in investing activities for 2017, 2016 and 2015 was primarily for the purchase of property, plant and equipment relating to the capital projects described below.
+Cash used in investing activities during 2018 was \$13,201, compared to \$23,390 and \$25,023 used during 2017 and 2016, respectively.
+The cash used in investing activities for 2018, 2017, and 2016 was primarily for the purchase of property, plant and equipment relating to the capital projects described below.

-Cash used in financing activities during 2017 was \$2,436, compared to \$2,712 and \$7,067 used during 2016 and 2015, respectively.
+Cash used in financing activities during 2018 was \$2,965, compared to \$2,436 and \$2,712 used during 2017 and 2016, respectively.
+The cash used in financing activities in 2018 was primarily attributable to dividend payments of \$8,200, partially offset by net borrowings on the credit facility of \$5,000, net proceeds on debt from one of our foreign subsidiaries, and exercises of stock options.
 The cash used in financing activities for 2017 resulted primarily from cash used to pay dividends of \$8,188, partially offset by net borrowings on the credit facility of \$5,000, a small amount of borrowings by one of our foreign subsidiaries, and exercises of stock options.
-The cash used in financing activities for 2016 resulted primarily from cash used to pay dividends for 2016 of \$7,715, partially offset by net borrowings on the credit facility of \$5,000.
-The cash used in financing activities in 2015 was primarily to pay cash dividends, offset in a small amount by proceeds from the exercise of stock options.
+The cash used in financing activities for 2016 resulted primarily from cash used to pay dividends for 2016 of \$6,715, partially offset by net borrowings on the credit facility of \$5,000.

-During 2017, we borrowed a total of \$20,000 under our current credit facility, of which we had repaid \$15,000 at December 31, 2017.
-The borrowings under the credit facility were primarily used to finance our capital expenditure projects for our Pennsylvania manufacturing operations and our Ooltewah, Tennessee and Greeneville, Tennessee facilities.
-Over the past year, we generally have used available cash flow from operations to pay for capital expenditures, to pay dividends and to repay debt under our credit facility.
+During 2018, we borrowed an additional \$5,000 under our current credit facility, bringing the balance to \$15,000 at December 31, 2018.
+The borrowings under the credit facility were primarily used to finance working capital and various capital expenditure projects.
+Over the past year, we have largely used available cash flow from operations to pay for capital expenditures, to pay dividends and to repay debt under our credit facility.

-As of December 31, 2017, we had cash and cash equivalents of \$21,895, not including \$40,000 of unused availability under our credit facility.
-At March 6, 2018, our outstanding borrowings under the credit facility remained at the December 31, 2017 balance of \$10,000.
-Our primary cash requirements include working capital, capital expenditures, the funding of any declared cash dividends and principal payments on indebtedness.
-At December 31, 2017, we had commitments of approximately \$11,083 for construction and acquisition of property and equipment.
-We expect our primary sources of cash to be cash flow from operations, cash and cash equivalents on hand at December 31, 2017, with additional borrowings under our credit facility being available as needed.
-We expect these sources to be sufficient to satisfy our cash needs during 2018 and for the next several years.
+As of December 31, 2018, we had cash and cash equivalents of \$27,037, not including \$35,000 of unused availability under our credit facility.
+Our primary cash requirements include working capital, capital expenditures, the funding of any declared cash dividends and principal and interest payments on indebtedness.
+At December 31, 2018, we had commitments of approximately \$7,053 for construction and acquisition of property and equipment.
+We expect our primary sources of cash to be cash flow from operations and cash and cash equivalents on hand at December 31, 2018, with additional borrowings under our credit facility being available as needed.
+We expect these sources to be sufficient to satisfy our cash needs during 2019 and for the next several years.
 However, our ability to satisfy our cash needs will substantially depend upon a number of factors including our future operating performance, taking into account the economic, regulatory and other factors discussed above and elsewhere in this Annual Report, as well as financial, business and other factors, many of which are beyond our control.

-At December 31, 2017 and 2016, \$12,650 and \$21,675, respectively, of the Company's cash and temporary investments were held by foreign subsidiaries based in the local currency.
+At December 31, 2018 and 2017, \$15,815 and \$12,650, respectively, of the Company's cash and temporary investments were held by foreign subsidiaries based in the local currency.
+We do not currently have plans to repatriate undistributed foreign earnings to the United States and have not determined any timeline or amount for any such future distributions.